 The SIP describes the Fund's policy with regards to ESG as a financially material risk.
-This page details how the Scheme's ESG policy is implemented, and the rest of this statement provides an evaluation of the stewardship activity.
+The Trustee has agreed a more detailed ESG policy which describes how it monitors and engages with the investment managers regarding the ESG polices.
+This page details the Fund's ESG policy.